 Who must file

-Campaigns that raise or spend more than $5,000 for the 2020 election cycle (and thus trigger registration and reporting requirements) must file quarterly reports throughout 2020, even if the candidate plans to retire, withdraws from the race prior to the primary election, loses the primary or drops out of the race prior to the general election.
+Campaigns that raise or spend more than $5,000 for the 2022 election cycle (and thus trigger registration and reporting requirements) must file quarterly reports through 2022, even if the candidate plans to retire, withdraws from the race prior to the primary election, loses the primary or drops out of the race prior to the general election.

 Before a committee can stop filing with the FEC, it must file a termination report with the Commission.
 Committees must continue to file reports until the Commission notifies them in writing that their termination report has been accepted.

 Methods of filing reports

 Reports filed electronically must be received and validated by the Commission by 11:59 p.m.
 Eastern Time on the filing deadline.

 For committees not required to file electronically, paper reports filed using registered, certified or overnight mail must be postmarked by 11:59 p.m.
 Eastern Time on the filing deadline.
 Paper reports filed using first class mail must be received by the FEC by the close of business on the filing deadline.